-Struck by the mood to make something comforting yet elegant, we turned to al dente linguine tossed in a velvety blush sauce.
-Then we were inspired by our recent obsession with lobster, so we cooked lobster tails and shrimp in CVap, and the flavor and texture of the shellfish added a level of decadence to the dish that made it truly special.
+We wanted to make something comforting yet elegant, an al dente linguine tossed in a velvety blush sauce.
+First we cooked lobster tails and shrimp in a CVap® Cook and Hold Oven.
+The flavor and texture of the shellfish added a level of decadence to the dish that made it truly special.
 Let’s deconstruct it!

 First, the shellfish.
-The lobster tails were steamed in a CVap Cook & Hold Oven at 200 + 0 for about 7 minutes, bringing them to the perfect temperature and texture for this dish.
-We then staged the shrimp at 135 + 2 for about 10 minutes, until it was nearly – but not quite – opaque, and held it there.
+A CVap Cook and Hold Oven steamed the lobster tails at 200°F Vapor/200°F Air (200°F + 0 in legacy) for about seven minutes, bringing them to the perfect temperature and texture for this dish.
+We staged the shrimp in the same oven, at 135°F Vapor/145°F Air (135°F + 2 legacy) for about ten minutes.
+This made the shrimp nearly – but not quite – opaque.

-While the shellfish was working, we cooked traditional linguine to al dente, tossed it with a bit of olive oil, and held it in a CVap at 140 + 0 until we were ready to plate.
+We cooked traditional linguine while the shellfish was steaming.
+The pasta cooked to al dente, tossed with a bit of olive oil, and held in a CVap Holding Cabinet at 140°F Vapor/140°F Air (140°F + 0 legacy) until we were ready to plate.

-To that we added heavy cream to create a gorgeous blush sauce.
+After that, we added heavy cream to create a gorgeous blush sauce.

-We then removed the lobster tail meat and reserved the shells, along with the shrimp shells, to make stock later.
+We removed the lobster tail meat and reserved the shells, along with the shrimp shells, to make stock later.

 We coated a portion of pasta we’d been holding with the seafood/sauce mixture…

-And gilded the lily by crowning it with the whole piece of shellfish, a bit more sauce, and a garnish of fresh basil.
+Gilded the lily by crowning it with the whole piece of shellfish, a bit more sauce, and a garnish of fresh basil.